 However, Goodhart (1999) argues that LOLR may require direct lending, not open market operations, as market lending may fail to reach banks in distress whose failure threatens the financial system.
 This motivated, for example, the rescue of Continental Illinois in 1984, which was also thought to give rise to a risk of contagion due to its widespread interbank lending links (179 banks were thought to be vulnerable).
 In 1974 the Bundesbank let the Herstatt Bank fail, while giving liquidity assistance to the market in line with Goodfriend and King, but the consequence was a global breakdown of payments systems that almost precipitated an international financial crisis (Davis 1995).
+The need for direct lending, and the choice it implies means central banks are involved in bank closure policy (a prudential policy) and not just technical liquidity provision (a monetary policy), see Freixas and Parigi (2008).

 Instruments of such direct support can be the discounting of eligible paper (such as government securities), advanced with or without collateral, and repos of the institution's assets that the central bank is willing to accept.
 The value of collateral should exceed that of the LOLR support.
-There should be provisions for repayment and the provision of funds by the LOLR must be for the short term only, allowing examination of the financial institution for long term viability.
+There should be provisions for repayment and the provision of funds by the LOLR must be for the short term only, allowing examination of the financial institution for long-term viability.
 If there is default on LOLR loans, closure is needed, or if the bank is too-big-to-fail, it should be nationalised with owners and senior managers dismissed.

 Generally, LOLR to date has been to banks and not for non-banks such as securities houses.
 Reasons are that banks are more systemically important and also so as not to weaken market discipline on less heavily regulated institutions.
 This was one reason for the refusal of the US to support Drexel Burnham Lambert in 1989 (although the Bank of Japan did save Yamaichi in the 1990s, see Nakaso 2001).
 Equally, prudent investment banks, although dependent on wholesale funding, would typically hold short-term assets, protecting them against liquidity risk.
-[Formatting of this para corrected.]